ubc-provenance/orthrus/README.md

 python src/orthrus.py [dataset] [config args...]
 ```

-Running `orthrus.py` will run by default the `preprocessing`, `featurization`, `detection` and `triage` tasks configured within the `config/orthrus.yml` file.
+Running `orthrus.py` will run by default the `graph_construction`, `edge_featurization`, `detection` and `attack_reconstruction` tasks configured within the `config/orthrus.yml` file.
 This configuration can be updated directly in the YML file or from the CLI, as shown above.

 To reproduce the experimental results of Orthrus on node detection: